The Off-Road Occupational Therapy Driving Assessment explained

 Passive range of motion

 The third and final screen assesses a person’s cognitive functioning.
 Various or multiple assessments can be used for this section.
 The most commonly used and recommended test is the DriveSafe DriveAware (DSDA) assessment.
-This assessment is considered to be the gold standard of assessing a person’s cognitive fitness to drive.
-The assessment has high validity and is one of the few assessments that is specific to driving.
-The assessment is able to assess a person’s concentration, attention, ability to follow instructions and road knowledge.
-However, for clients who have cognitive specific conditions e.g. brain injury the DSDA, as well as a second assessment, will often be used.
+This assessment is considered to be the gold standard for assessing a person’s cognitive fitness to drive.
+The assessment has high validity and is one of the few assessments that are specific to driving.
+The assessment can assess a person’s concentration, attention, ability to follow instructions and road knowledge.
+However, for clients who have cognitive specific conditions e.g. brain injury or dementia, the DSDA, as well as a second assessment, will often be used.
 Examples of other cognitive assessments that may be utilized include:

 Mini Mental State Examination